mmbman/Katagiri/platform-sutra.md

 title: "Platform Sutra"
 ---

 Katagiri Roshi gave this series of seven talks on the *Platform Sutra* in March and April of 1987.
+The talks focus on Chapter 1, “Action and Intention,” and Chapter 2, “Prajna.”

 ---